reefland/ansible-k3s-argocd-renovate/docs/argocd-settings.md

 * ArgoCD will be used to deploy & monitor changes to deployed applications.
 * ArgoCD requires a Git repository (GitHub) to store its configuration.
   * A Private repository is recommended and supported by default.
-  * This should be a empty repository dedicated to ArgoCD's usage.
+  * This should be a empty repository dedicated for ArgoCD's usage.

-### Empty Repository
+### Initial Empty Repository

-If the repository is empty:
+When the repository is empty:

 * The empty repository is cloned to establish a git directory structure.
-* This Ansible script renders a set of default application manifests files to built the cluster services.
+* This Ansible process renders an initial set of all application manifests files to built the cluster services used by this Ansible install method.
-* The rendered ArgoCD manifest is used to install ArgoCD via rendered Helm Chart.
+* The rendered ArgoCD manifest and values files are used to install ArgoCD via Helm.
-* The rendered manifest files are checked into the repository, thus no longer empty.
+* The rendered manifest files are checked into the Git repository.
+It will no longer be empty.
-* ArgoCD is configured to monitor this repository and deploy whatever applications are not yet deployed.
+* ArgoCD will now start to monitor the repository and deploy any application and configuration which are not yet deployed.

 ### Populated Repository

 * The repository is cloned as-is.
 * This ansible script will render new or missing (deleted) files into the repository.
   * Ansible will not update or overwrite existing files in the repository.
+  * If you want Ansible to render a new version of an existing file, delete that file from the repository.
 * Any updated files are checked into the repository.
-* ArgoCD is configured to monitor this repository and deploy whatever applications are not yet deployed or sync changes to existing application.
+* ArgoCD will monitor the repository and process whatever new applications or configuration changes that were added

 ---